 20 |

-Stop the terminal (Control+z) |
+Stop the terminal (Ctrl+z) |

 How a process reacts to a signal depends on the signal and the kind of process that receives the signal.

-For example, background processes that provide services without a controlling terminal (i.e., daemons) usually re-read their configuration files without a restart when they are sent a SIGHUP
+For example, background processes that provide services without a controlling terminal (i.e., daemons) usually re-read their configuration files without a restart when they are sent a SIGHUP signal.
+On the other hand, most user space processes often die.

-signals are handled by the kernel and cannot be ignored or trapped with the trap
+The SIGKILL and SIGSTOP signals are handled by the kernel and cannot be ignored or trapped with the trap command.
+However, the init process (and only the init process) can ignore the SIGKILL signal.

 kill

-You can terminate a process by providing a PID to the kill
+You can terminate a process by providing a PID to the kill command.

 kill ex_pid...